 Strengthens community confidence in the quality and safety of care, treatment and services – Achieving accreditation makes a strong statement to the community about an organization’s efforts to provide the highest quality services.

 Provides a competitive edge in the marketplace – Accreditation may provide a marketing advantage in a competitive health care environment and improve the ability to secure new business.

 Improves risk management and risk reduction – Joint Commission standards focus on state-of-the-art performance improvement strategies that help health care organizations continuously improve the safety and quality of care, which can reduce the risk of error or low quality care.

 May reduce liability insurance costs – By enhancing risk management efforts, accreditation may improve access to and reduce the cost of liability insurance coverage.

-Provides education to improve business operations – Joint Commission Resources, The Joint Commission’s not-for-profit affiliate, provides continuing support and education to accredited organizations with services to help organizations in a variety of settings.
+Provides education to improve business operations – Joint Commission Resources, The Joint Commission’s not-for-profit affiliate, provides continuing support and education services to accredited organizations in a variety of settings.